-- Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - Insert the new lamp into the lamp compartment and make sure it fits in the projector.
+- Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 6.
+Insert the new lamp into the lamp compartment and make sure it fits in the projector.

-- Ensure the connectors are aligned. - If you experience resistance, lift the lamp and start again.
+Ensure the connectors are aligned.

+If you experience resistance, lift the lamp and start again.

-- Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.
+- 7. Tighten the screws that secure the lamp. - Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screw. - 8.
+Ensure the handle is fully laid flat and locked in place.